botpress/botpress/docs/guide/website/versioned_docs/version-11.8.0/developers/webchat-extending.md

 ### What can I do in my component ?

 There are a couple of properties that are passed down to your custom component.
-These can be used to customize the displayed informations, and/or to pursue interactions.
+These can be used to customize the displayed information, and/or to pursue interactions.

 | Property      | Description                                                                    |
 | ------------- | ------------------------------------------------------------------------------ |